-More from YourTango: Can Men & Women Be Friends?
+More from YourTango: How Scheduled Sex Can Be Romantic

 4. Don't nag.
 Some men live for their girlfriends, and some men just put up with them.
 Be the kind of girl men live for.
 It won't make you "unliberated."
 In fact, it will probably make him your willing cabana boy, doing everything he can to please you.
 Cook meals he enjoys, watch the football game with him, give him space and silence when he wants to read the paper or watch the news, and give him plenty of brief touches and smooches so he never loses that connection to you.